adobe/spacecat-task-processor/CONTRIBUTING.md

-# Contributing to Project Franklin
+# Contributing to Sites Optimizer

 This project (like almost all of Project Franklin) is an Open Development project and welcomes contributions from everyone who finds it useful or lacking.